 When enabled on a service, Intelligent Alert Grouping will automatically add incoming alerts to related open incidents on that service to help keep responders focused on the problem at hand.
-Upon enabling a service to use Intelligent Alert Grouping, the first new incoming alert will create a new incident.
+Once enabled, the first new incoming alert will create a new incident on that service.
 The underlying algorithm will then determine which, if any, subsequent alerts should be grouped into existing incidents.
 Once an incident is closed, no new alerts will be added to it.
 This algorithm includes a real-time, machine-learning-based model that is designed to quickly and accurately process and cluster machine-generated data on each service.
 The algorithm will adapt over time to understand new types of alerts and react to human response behavior.

 When enabled, you can see Intelligent Alert Grouping actively grouping alerts on the details page of a specific incident.
 Grouped alerts will appear under the Alerts tab.

-Intelligent alert grouping is recommended on eligible services, indicated on the service details page, under the alert grouping tab.
-Intelligent alert grouping does not group alerts from different services together.
+Intelligent alert grouping is recommended on eligible services, and never groups alerts from different services together.

 To be recommended for intelligent alert grouping, a service must have alerts and incidents enabled.

-You can find whether a service is recommended or not on the service details page, under the alert grouping tab.
-If the service is configured to only create incidents, the Intelligent Alert Grouping option will be not be available.
+If the service is configured to only create incidents, the Intelligent Alert Grouping option will not be available.
 You can edit your service on the service configuration page to enable alerts and incidents.
 Please note that some integrations do not currently support alerts and incidents - you can read more about this here.

 The Intelligent Alert Grouping algorithm is built to observe real alert data and incident history and adapt as new alerts are seen on the service.
 No explicit configuration is necessary, other than selecting the Intelligent Alert Grouping option.

-Alerts are added intelligently to existing open incidents based on a machine learning model trained specifically on the historical data of your services.
-The grouping behavior adapts as you and your team use PagerDuty, learning from user behavior such as manually merging incidents together.
+The machine learning model intelligently adds alerts to existing, open incidents based on their Title content, the time period that they were generated.
+The algorithm adapts as you and your team use PagerDuty, learning from user behavior such as manually merging incidents together.

 Groups all alerts for the specified time period while the incident is open.
-For more information, check out our Knowledge Base article on Time-Based Alert Grouping.
+For more information, check out our article on Time Based Alert Grouping.